Table of Contents

 Callaway X Forged Irons

 Unlike many modern professionals, Pamps has little time for hybrids and proceeds straight into the long irons.
-The Callaway X Forged are his irons of choice and have guided him to 71% greens in regulation record this season.
+The Callaway X Forged have guided him to 71% greens in regulation record this season last season.
+We did notice that he swapped out the rest of his irons for the Callaway Apex CB irons.

 The X Forged are sensational irons, just not for us amateurs who demand forgiveness more than feel and workability.
 I like the progressive center of gravity (CG) in these irons that boost workability in the mid and short irons.